When AI Writes the Code, Who Preserves the Meaning?

 This makes the system easier to inspect, test, replay and change.

-It also gives AI something more stable than prose to work with.
-Instead of generating code from a vague wish, it can help preserve and transform a visible model of the problem.
+It gives AI something more stable than prose to work with.
+A visible model of the problem, not just a vague wish for code.

 Immutability is closer to reality